 NZXT Doko full review

-Plenty of people, including us avid gamers at PC Advisor, got pretty excited when Steam boxes were announced.
+Plenty of people, including us avid gamers at Tech Advisor, got pretty excited when Steam boxes were announced.
 At last, we'd be able to hook up an unobtrusive PC to our TVs and play games from the comfort of our sofas, console style.
 Trouble is, they were basically just expensive miniature PCs, and you still needed your main PC to run the game.
 Fortunately, NZXT has come up with a better solution: the Doko.

 NZXT Doko release date